lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
 - March, 2022, one paper on **3D gait recognition and a new benchmark Gait3D** was accepted by **CVPR 2022**.
 Congrats to my intern Jinkai Zheng and thanks to our collaborators!
-The paper and new dataset will be released soon.
+The paper and the new dataset will be released soon.
 - February, 2022, 40+ algorithms of CV, NLP, Supply Chain, etc. developed by our group and collaborators have been open-souced on OpenI（启智）.
-Welcome to use the codes at [JD on OpenI](https://git.openi.org.cn/jd).
+Welcome to use the codes at [JD on OpenI](https://git.openi.org.cn/JDOpenISCT).
 - January, 2022, one paper on fine-grained action parsing was accepted as a lecture (oral) presentation by **IEEE ISCAS 2022**.
 Congratulations to my intern [Xiaodong Chen](https://scholar.google.com/citations?user=FZJ-fFYAAAAJ&hl=en) and thanks to our collaborators!
 - November, 2021, I will serve as an Area Chair for [ICME 2022](http://2022.ieeeicme.org/).
 - October, 2021, our team obtained the **2nd Award** in [ICCV21 DeeperAction Challenge Track 3 - Kinetics-TPS Challenge on Part-level Action Parsing](https://deeperaction.github.io/results/).
 Congratulations to our teammates [Xiaodong Chen](https://scholar.google.com/citations?user=FZJ-fFYAAAAJ&hl=en) and [Kun Liu](https://scholar.google.com/citations?user=NMMB7wcAAAAJ&hl=en&oi=ao)!
 The technical report of our solution can be found [HERE](https://arxiv.org/abs/2110.03368).